UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-dplyr.md

 We've now seen how to choose certain columns of data (using `select()`) and certain rows of data (using `filter()`).
 In an analysis we often want to do both of these things (and many other things, like calculating summary statistics, which we'll come to shortly).
 How do we combine these?

-There are several ways of doing this; the method we will lean about today is using _pipes_.
+There are several ways of doing this; the method we will learn about today is using _pipes_.

 The pipe operator `%>%` lets us pipe the output of one command into the next.
 This allows us to build up a data-processing pipeline.
 This approach has several advantages: